 Use of TURNITIN

-The Teaching Committee of the Department of Biochemistry has agreed that from academic year 2010-11 the following procedure agreed by the Biological Sciences Committee of the NST will be applied to submitted work in Part II and III Biochemistry.
+The Teaching Committee of the Department of Biochemistry have agreed that in the coming academic year (2014-15) the following procedure agreed by the Biological Sciences Committee of the NST will be applied to submitted work in Part II and III.

-The Teaching Committee also agreed that a Senior Examiner may for the extended essay of Part II “submit all students work for analysis by Turnitin- this will be done automatically on each student’s piece of work once it is submitted on Camtools.
+The Teaching Committee also agreed that a Senior Examiner may for the extended essay of Part II “submit all students work for analysis by Turnitin-this will be done automatically on each student’s piece of work once it is submitted.
 If this option is chosen, there will be an academic appointed as a ‘Scrutiny Officer’, whose role will be to analyse the reports resulting from the Turnitin analysis.
-This Officer will not be involved in the academic assessment of the work in question.”
+This Officer will not be involved in the academic assessment of the work in question.
+If analysis by Turnitin reveals suspicions of plagiarism, the Chair of Examiners will be informed, who will proceed as per the advice given at: http://www.admin.cam.ac.uk/offices/exams/examiners/plagiarism.pdf ”

 To facilitate use of Turnitin you will be asked to sign a form that gives permission for your work to be submitted to the Turnitin system should the examiners require this.
-A copy is attached for your information and a hard copy will be available for you to sign when you register for your course at the start of term.
-A full description of the departmental Turnitin policy is available on the course Moodle site and is included in your handbook.
+A copy is attached for your information and a hard copy will be available for you to sign when you register in October for Part III and Part II.
+A full description of the departmental turnitin policy is available on the Part II course Moodle or Part III Camtools site and is included in your handbook.

-You will also be required to submit an electronic copy on CD of each item of course work, along with the hard copies.
+You will also be required to submit an electronic copy on Part II course Moodle or Part III Camtools site of each item of course work, along with the hard copies.
 At the time of submission you will be asked to sign a declaration, “which confirms that the electronic version is indeed the file that is printed out in the hard copy.”
+Full details of how to submit the electronic copy will be distributed along with coursework guidelines.

 BBS students please see the BBS website for the policy for their dissertations.
 For Biochemistry examinations follow guidance for Part II Biochemistry.